Vacation rental houses in Victoria

 You don’t need a car to explore the central city, which is fun to navigate on foot and by bike.
 Rideshare services and BC Transit buses connect downtown to surrounding communities such as Oak Bay, Esquimalt, and Langford.
 For easy day trips into Vancouver Island’s great outdoors, you’ll need to rent a car or join a guided coach tour.

-In late spring and summer, Victoria experiences a Mediterranean climate, making these typically dry and sunny months the peak times to visit.
+In late spring and summer, Victoria experiences a Mediterranean climate, making these typically dry and sunny months the peak times to stay in one of the area’s vacation rentals.
 Spring temperatures reach average highs of 50 to 60 degrees Fahrenheit.
 The breezy coastal weather keeps the temperatures cool from June to September, with highs in the upper 60s and the occasional warm spell climbing into the low 80s.
 Pack layers in the warmer months, as the evening air often gets chilly.

 Rainfall increases through the fall as temperatures drop to the 40s and 50s Fahrenheit.
 The average high in January is 47 degrees, meaning winter is quite drizzly but somewhat mild.
 Take a cue from the locals and bring waterproof jackets, fleece shirts, and warm shoes.
 An umbrella is also a wise idea in the unpredictable cooler months.